-A video summary of the above points prepared by Patrick can be seen below:
+A video summary of mapping a hut can be seen in the video (no audio) below:

 To map buildings, follow the same method but instead of using Circularise simply follow the outline of the building and then select ‘Building’ instead of ‘Hut’ from the bar on the left.

 For ‘Roads’ and ‘Paths’ then you select the Line tool (instead of Polygon) and simply draw along the line in the same way as wit the huts.
 IN the left-hand bar, choose Road if it looks passable by a vehicle, and Path if not.
 If you aren’t sure whether it is a ‘Road’ or not, just ask!

 If you make a mistake and would like to delete what you have drawn then simply click on it so it goes red, right click on it and then click the bin icon.
 Alternatively there is an undo button on at the top of the map (or just Ctrl+Z).

 When you have mapped all the features in your area then it is time to save them to the OpenStreetMap database!
 To do this you click the Save button on the tool bar at the top of the map.
 The number next to it says how many things you have mapped!

 This will make the map go grey and the bar on the left to look like this:

 In the Changeset Comment type (or just copy and paste):